 Your Debt-to-Income Ratio affects your credit score.
-It is calculated by dividing your monthly debt payments by your monthly gross (before taxes) income.If more of us valued food and cheer and song above hoarded gold, it would be a merrier world. - J.R.R.
-Tolkien
+It is calculated by dividing your monthly debt payments by your monthly gross (before taxes) income.One of the problems with 'majority rule' is the majority is usually wrong. - Thomas Jefferson

 Home Credit-to-Debt Ratio Debt-to-Income Ratio